DnA-FX/DnA-FX.github.io/projects/synthworks/index.md

   text=text
 %}

-This isn’t just synthesis.
+This is more than just synthesis; it's about the art of sonic construction.
-This is machined modulation, voltage-driven disruption, and signal design with intention.
+It's about machined modulation, voltage-driven experimentation, and intentional signal design.

-From CV-reactive effects to standalone tone generators, every **SynthWorks** unit is hand-crafted for maximum flexibility, playability, and performance.
-Whether we're deep into Eurorack or just starting to patch together our first suitcase system, **SynthWorks** gives us the custom-components we need to build a sound system that’s uniquely our — no rules, no limitations.
+From CV-reactive effects inspired by our pedal explorations to standalone sound generators pushing sonic boundaries, every **SynthWorks** unit is hand-crafted with a focus on maximum flexibility, intuitive playability, and inspiring performance.
+Whether we're deeply immersed in the Eurorack ecosystem or just beginning to patch our first modular system, **SynthWorks** aims to provide the unique custom-components needed to build a sound system that’s truly your own - free from rigid structures and full of sonic possibilities.

 **Modular**. _Expandable_. **_Unpredictable_**.
-This is **SynthWorks**.
+This is **SynthWorks** – the foundation of our sound explorations.

 {% include section.html %}

-## Coming Soon
+## Our Synth Module Designs (Coming Soon)

+We're currently developing a range of synthesizer modules, including:

 {%
   include list.html
   data="pedals"
   component="pedal-excerpt"
   filter="brand == 'synthworks'"
 %}